• Art magazine

 Let's hold on ...

 Micro-apartments can be part of the solution.
-The micro-apartment debate mirrors the complex challenges of Berlin's housing market.
+The micro-apartment debate reflects the complex challenges of the Berlin housing market.

 On the one hand, these compact living solutions certainly offer advantages for artists: central location, shared spaces for creative exchange, and efficient use of space.